rwalke/baRcodeR/cran-comments.md

 3. We fixed a minor bug in the preview of one of the Addins tabs and we clarified explanations in the vignette and documentation.

-### Oct 4, 2018 -- a few additional changes advised by Swetlana Herbrandt
+### Oct 4, 2018

+additional changes advised by Swetlana Herbrandt

 1. Removed 'Open-Source R Tools for' in the title
 2. Replaced T and F with TRUE and FALSE throughout
 3. Repaced \dontrun{} with if(interactive()){} or \donttest{}

+### Oct 12, 2018

+A few changes from Oct 4 were not included in the last upload.
+Additionally, fixed a minor text error where 'collection' occurred twice in DESCRIPTION